Big projects to tiny details, planner Jeff Hawkins leaves long legacy in Northwest Arkansas

 Multimillion-dollar projects such as connecting the Razorback Greenway and closing the gap in Interstate 49 between Arkansas and Missouri stand out when reviewing Jeff Hawkins' tenure as director of the Northwest Arkansas Regional Planning Commission.

 "The thing I appreciate most about Jeff Hawkins is his demeanor," said Farmington Mayor Ernie Penn.
 "To him, there are no stupid questions.
-He answered the same questions thousands of times over" from different towns through the years.
+He answered the same questions thousands of times over."

 Penn was Farmington's mayor when Hawkins arrived in Northwest Arkansas in 2001.
-Penn served his city as either the mayor or a City Council member throughout Hawkins' tenure at the commission.
+Penn served the city as either the mayor or a City Council member throughout Hawkins' tenure at the commission.

 "He almost always knew the answer, and, if he didn't, he knew where to find it," Penn said.

-Hawkins' expertise ranges over every topic of city planning and legal requirements, Penn and others said: the legal details of annexations, water and sewer service issues, obtaining federal grants, drawing city ward or school district zones for elections, and on and on.
+Hawkins' expertise encompassed every topic of city planning and legal requirements, Penn and others said.
+This included the legal details of annexations, water and sewer service issues, obtaining federal grants, drawing city ward or school district zones for elections, and on and on.

+The Regional Planning Commission is a council made up of representatives of each of the cities in Benton and Washington counties and those two counties' governments, plus the Beaver Water District and the Northwest Arkansas National Airport board.

 "Anything you can think of, whether it's water or sewer or roads or any governmental action or function that transcends political or jurisdictional boundaries, it's a regional activity and it should be looked at regionally," Hawkins, 72, said when describing what the commission does.